Revision for the VCE English Exams Year 12 for 2025

 2. Go next to Section B and look at the titles and stimulus statements relevant to your Crafting Text Framework.
 In a brief 2 minutes plan in your head how you will incorporate the title and stimulus statement into your creative writing you have pre-prepared for the exam.

-3. Go lastly to Section C and read the ‘Background Box’ on the first page and then read the articles for a first reading.
+3. Go lastly to Section C and read the ‘Background Box’ on the first page and then read the article for a first reading.
 Next reading look at where the Main Contention is and the arguments and language around the arguments.
-Pay attention to the author and the title, tone and if it changes, persuasive techniques and how they are used by the author to position readers.
+Pay attention to the author and the title, tone and if it changes, persuasive techniques and how they are used by the author to position readers and pay close attention to the intention to persuade.
 If there are visuals look at where they are placed in the article and what argument are they next to.
 Establish the main contention of the visual and how it aligns with the author’s article.

 2. When the 15 minutes reading time is up and you can ‘pick up your pens’: